wix-incubator/erb/security/wix-session-crypto/README.md

 ## Api

 There are 2 apis (v1 and v2) for decrypting 'wixSession' and 'wixSession2' session cookies.
-Api is identical, just keys and tokens differ.
+Api is identical (similar), just keys and tokens differ.

 ## v1|2.devKey: object
 Returns a String containing key bound to dev environment.

+## v2.privateKey: object
+Returns a String containing encryption key used to encrypt 'wixSession2'-based session.

 ### v1|2.get(key): WixSessionCrypto
 Returns instance of `WixSessionCrypto` that will encrypt/decrypt session using provided keys.
 Params: